cedrichansen/Programming_Languages_Projects/README.md

 Final Projects for csc344 (programming languages), which is a python program that takes all previous assingments done in the course, creates and html for for each of them (containing list of identifiers), zips all files (html and source files), and emails them to whatever email address is provided by the user.
+And, Yes, I know my prolog assignment is a hack